 Hey, it’s Rick.

 Today, I got a guest blog post from Dan Go.
-Dan is a trainer that I have known for a few years, and he shares with you a few sins he sees in the gym.
+Dan is a trainer I have known for a few years, and he shares with you a few sins he sees in the gym.

-There are so many times I hit the gym and find people mistakenly doing the same sins to start their workouts.
+So often hit the gym and find people mistakenly doing the same sins to start their workouts.
 They either hit the treadmills or do some light stretching and *think* they are ready to go.

 The following sins must be avoided at all costs the next time you hit up a workout at your gym.
 If not, they will leave your body injured, broken, and weaker.